France May Open Investigation Into Google And Facebook Advertising

-Facebook and Google in the upcoming months may be subjected to disclose information about their advertising systems.
+Facebook and Google in the upcoming months may have to disclose information about their advertising systems.
 France’s authority agency in charge of competition is contemplating the possibility of launching an investigation into Facebook and Google since they both amass the majority of the French advertising market revenue.

 According to Reuters, The regulating body from France on Tuesday is considering a full inquiry amid growing scrutiny from European authorities of the biggest internet companies.
-In addition, because of their size and leverage over data collection has made them advertising juggernauts.
+Facebook and Google’s size and leverage over data collection have made them advertising juggernauts.

 “What is clear is the overwhelmingly dominant position of Google and Facebook,” president of the French competition body, Isabelle de Silva, said.

-The report compiled by the French regulating authority found Google and Facebook enjoyed two pivotal roles in the marketplace in France.
+The report, compiled by the French regulating authority, found that Google and Facebook enjoyed two pivotal roles in the marketplace in France.
 First, both of them are publishers and intermediaries.
 In other words, by having the ability to act as both it gives them a competitive edge over the rest of the competition.

 Elsewhere, Facebook and Google internet ad spending outside of China accounted for 76 percent.
 This means that this advertising dominance by both companies is the exact same scenario in France.
-As reported by the New York Times, the internet in France has become the number one vehicle for advertisers, which is ahead of television.
+As reported by the New York Times, the internet in France has become the No. 1 vehicle for advertisers, ahead of television.

 France may probe Google and Facebook over online ad dominance https://t.co/BwjxmQUKZd pic.twitter.com/zHSRheyX4n